Emmotes/ic_spoilers/docs/thedarkurge.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Living on the Edge** (Guess)
-> The Dark Urge has 6 Outcast stacks, minus 1 stack for each adjacent champion that does not have the DPS role.
+> The Dark Urge has 6 Outcast stacks, minus 1 stack for each adjacent Champion that does not have the DPS role.
 The Dark Urge increases his damage by 100% for each Outcast stack, stacking multiplicatively.

 <span style="font-size:1.2em;">ⓘ</span> *Note: This ability might be prestack.*
 <details><summary><em>Raw Data</em></summary>